EURO CRIME

 • Parker, I J author of the "Mysteries of Ancient Japan" series.

-• Parks, Tim author of a dozen novels including two crime novels set in Italy.
+• Parks, Tim author of a dozen novels including three crime novels set in Italy.

 • Parsons, Julie - a very brief biography.